juliogonzalez/cp-installssl/README.md

 I created the script specifically to upload [Let's Encrypt SSL](https://letsencrypt.org/) certificates to Namecheap shared hosting, which does not support Let's Encrypt out of the box.

-In fact you can request SSH access your Namecheap shared hosting, install [acme.sh](https://github.com/Neilpang/acme.sh), a cron job to renew the certificates and use this script to instal them.
+In fact you can request SSH access your Namecheap shared hosting, install [acme.sh](https://github.com/Neilpang/acme.sh), install this repository and create a cron job to call my **bash wrapper** (see below) to renew the certificates and auto install them.

-Obviously you can use to automate any other SSL configuration with a certificate from other providers.
+Obviously you can use to automate any other SSL configuration with a certificate from other providers by just using cp-installssl PHP script.

 # How to use it?